-Much of your report carefully analyses and explains how these externally imposed and managed ways of operating have added very substantially to complexity and thus cost of the services, with usually no evident longer-term benefit - yet sometimes with perverse consequences.
+Much of that report then carefully analyses and explains how these threepronged solutions are externally imposed and managed: and then how they have added very substantially to complexity and thus cost of the services.
+All this happens, the King's Fund concludes, with usually no evident longer-term benefit - yet sometimes with perverse consequences.